PROJECTS UNDERTAKEN BY THE

 This project has been now fully developed.
 GPA plans to implement it upon the receipt of the funding assistance from potential donors.

-This project is being still developed.
+This project will be developed.